myhealthily/sublimate/README.md

 We have tried to provide sublimation for everything Vapor and Fluent provide, so generally you should find it just works.

+### Migrating to Sublimate

+Try it out on one route first to see how you like it, you don’t have to be all-in to use Sublimate.

 ### Transactions

 Use `sublimate(in: .transaction, use: myRoute)` and the entire route will be performed in a transaction.